Ana-bytes/cd0354-monolith-to-microservices-project/README.md

 k8s/reverseproxy-deployment.yml
 ```

-Each application deployment is configured with two replicas:
+Each application deployment is initially configured with two replicas:

 ```yaml
 replicas: 2
 ```

 This allows multiple pods of each application component to run in the Kubernetes cluster.
+The Feed API can scale beyond two replicas through its Horizontal Pod Autoscaler.

 ### Services